Hours, rest breaks and the working week

 Where a night worker’s work involves special hazards or heavy physical or mental strain, there is an absolute limit of 8 hours on the worker’s working time each day - this is not an average.

-Night workers must be offered a free health assessment before they start working nights and on a regular basis after that.
+Night workers must be offered a free health assessment before they start working nights and regularly after that.
 Workers do not have to take the opportunity to have a health assessment but it must be offered by the employer.

 • LRA Workplace Information Service